ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 The query parameters in the URL determine behavior of the OAuth2 flow.

-### /auth/authorized
+### Handling OAuth2 Callback

-This endpoint handles the callback from Google's authentication in two possible modes:
+This is where we process Google's authentication response.
+The response can come in two different modes:

 #### Response Modes